solana-labs/solana/book/src/api-reference/jsonrpc-api.md

 The result value will be an RpcResponse JSON object containing an AccountInfo JSON object.

 * `RpcResponse<AccountInfo>`, RpcResponse JSON object with `value` field set to AccountInfo, a JSON object containing:
-* `lamports`, number of lamports assigned to this account, as a signed 64-bit integer
+* `lamports`, number of lamports assigned to this account, as a u64
 * `owner`, array of 32 bytes representing the program this account has been assigned to
 * `data`, array of bytes representing any data associated with the account
 * `executable`, boolean indicating if the account contains a program \(and is strictly read-only\)